epigani/diatom-metaG-metaT-scaling/README.md

 *columns*:

 * 'station': Tara Oceans station ID;
-* 'mu_cum': minimum abundance value μ determined by taking the abundance where the cumulative distribution is 0.01;
+* 'mu_cum': minimum abundance value μ determined by taking the abundance where the CDF is 0.01 (not used in further analyses);
 * 'mu_KS': minimum abundance value μ determined by minimising the KS statistic as described above.

 *rows*: